Ashrith012/FakeNews-Detector/README.md

 * Frontend: HTML, CSS<br/>
 * File Handling: Django's FileSystemStorage<br/>

-# How It Works
+## **How It Works**

+1. **Upload News Document**
- 1 Upload News Document: Users can upload a text document containing news articles.<br/>
+   - Users can upload a text document containing news articles.

- 2 Processing and Analysis:<br/>
+2. **Processing and Analysis**
    - Detects quotes, verbs, and named entities using NLP.
    - Calculates a Fake Rank Score for each article based on these features.

- 3 Classification:<br/>
+3. **Classification**
    - Articles with a score > 0.90 are classified as "Real News."
    - Articles with a score ≤ 0.90 are classified as "Fake News."

+4. **Results Display**
- 4 Results Display: The analysis results are presented in a tabular format.<br/>
+   - The analysis results are presented in a tabular format.